brandonlee0405/RShell/README.md

 A segmentation fault will sometimes occur if multiple "test" commands are entered in a single line.

-If the user enters "cd <path>", the command will execute properly - however, an error message will still appear stating "No such file or directory", even if the directory/file exists.
+If the user enters "cd PATH", the command will execute properly - however, an error message will still appear stating "No such file or directory", even if the directory/file exists.

 If the user enters "cd -", the command will execute properly - however, an error message will still appear regarding OLDPWD not being set.

-When using connectors, "cd <path>" will sometimes not execute properly with other commands such as ls.
+When using connectors, "cd PATH" will sometimes not execute properly with other commands such as ls.